 The following is presented as a model for progression through the Master of Science program.
 Individual plans for progression will be determined for each student in consultation with the student’s adviser and the Program Director.

-Speech-Language-Hearing Science Communication Sciences and Disorders Student Handbook contains program-specific guidelines and procedures for progression t hrough the program and may be obtained from the Program Director. and is available through the Mylasalle Portal.
+The Communication Sciences and Disorders Student Handbook contains program-specific guidelines and procedures for progression and is available through the Mylasalle Portal.

 The model curriculum contains a minimum of 51credits, which includes clinical practicum requirements and successful completion of the Master’s Comprehensive Examination.
 Only six credits of clinical practicum can be counted toward the 51 credit minimum.
 Most SLP students graduate with more credits to meet both ASHA Certification and Pennsylvania Teacher Certification Requirements.